bduong94/scheduler/README.md

 Install dependencies with `npm install`.

-Install the API to be run with this project by following instructionst here: [scheduler-api](https://github.com/lighthouse-labs/scheduler-api).
+Install the API dependency to be run with this project by following instructions here: [scheduler-api](https://github.com/lighthouse-labs/scheduler-api).

 ## Running Webpack Development Server